Israel votes as Netanyahu hopes vaccine rollout eclipses graft charges

-With coronavirus precautions at polling booths across the country - and ballots at the airport for quarantined Israelis coming home to vote - opinion polls show the race yet again too close to call.
+Police were out to enforce coronavirus precautions at polling booths across the country - including some at Ben Gurion Airport, for quarantined Israelis coming home to vote - in a race that surveys predicted may again prove too close to call.

 Opinion polls indicated an uptick for Netanyahu’s right-wing Likud party in the campaign’s final days, giving him a prospective coalition of conservative and ultra-Orthodox Jewish parties with around 60 seats in the 120-member parliament.

-Voting stations close at 10 p.m.
-(2000 GMT), and while exit polls could point to voting trends, an official tally may emerge only late on Wednesday.
+Voting stations close and exit polls will be aired at 10 p.m.
+(2000 GMT).
+But an official tally may not emerge until late on Wednesday.

 The dominant political figure of his generation, Netanyahu, 71, has been in power since 2009.
 But the Israeli electorate is deeply polarised, with supporters hailing him as “King Bibi” and opponents holding up placards calling him “Crime Minister”.